 After Bitcoin Cash (Bcash) forked from the Bitcoin blockchain to create a new cryptocurrency (BCH), and forward of this SegWit2X fork that may do the same thing, a third Bitcoin fork is in the making: Bitcoin Gold (Bgold; BTG).
 But in which Bcash and SegWit2X are scaling-related forks — both largely raise Bitcoin’s block size limitation — Bgold wants to re-decentralize mining by using a brand new proof-of-work algorithm.

-“What was created as decentralized is currently centralized,” Bitcoin Gold contributor J. Alejandro Regojo informed Bitcoin Magazine, speaking to the current condition of Bitcoin mining.
+“What was created as decentralized is currently centralized,” Bitcoin Gold contributor J. Alejandro Regojo informed Bitcoin Market Insider, speaking to the current condition of Bitcoin mining.
 “With this fork, we would like to show how Bitcoin can function as ‘Satoshi’ as possible, as social as you can, and as decentralized as possible.”

 The open job has been gaining traction and support in the wider cryptocurrency area since, with a dedicated Slack as a main hub for dialogue and organization.
 Bgold is currently being developed by the pseudonymous programmer “h4x3rotab” and a small group of volunteers contributing to the project in different ways.

 The attention Bgold has attracted is probably in part because anybody who possesses bitcoin (BTC) on October 25th will get the equivalent amount of BTG.
 While this model has been criticized, particularly because it poses a burden on service providers and consumers, it has also proven successful.
 With the launch of Bitcoin Cash in particular, users eagerly announced their batch of “free money,” while trades, wallets and other support suppliers proved comparatively inclined to integrate the new coin.